cardozo94/GestionPOA3/README.md

 # Gestion POA 3

 This is a project that I create following the tutorial on youtube [Curso Spring][def] to learn Spring.
 In this project I play with Aspect Oriented Programming paradigm in Spring. aspectjweaver dependency helps with all classes that we need to handle aspects.
-Here, I work on how to execute an aspect after determine method and inject the result of that method in the aspect.
+Here, I work on how to execute an aspect after determine method and inject the result of that method in the aspect (@AfterReturning), processing these results, process when a method throw an exception (@AfterThrowing) and process when a method ends if it throws an exception or not (@After).
 It has some dependecies:

 - spring-instrument-5.1.4.RELEASE-sources.jar